ALEA resumes normal driver license operations

-The division closed its offices to the public on Friday, March 27; however, employees continued to provide services to the public via phone, email and online.
+The division closed its offices to the public in late March, however, employees continued to provide services to the public via phone, email and online.
 ALEA was able to ensure it did not compromise the health and safety of both its customers and employees during the pandemic.

-After Governor Kay Ivey issued a Safer at Home Order, ALEA’s Driver License Division began a “soft opening” at 13 locations across the state on Monday, May 4.
+After Gov. Kay Ivey issued a Safer at Home Order, ALEA’s Driver License Division began a “soft opening” at 13 locations across the state on May 4.
+In the following weeks, the agency gradually reopened other offices.
+Today, 69 of its 73 locations are open to the public.

-For daily updates on Driver License offices around the state, please visit www.alea.gov/dps/driver-license.
+For daily updates on driver license offices around the state, please visit: https://www.alea.gov/dps/driver-license.

 Post a comment as